Killenkevin/Portfolio/HotdogMadness/README.md

 # Contributions

-### Frog
+### Condiments

 |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="/PortfolioGifs/Condiments.gif" alt="juice1" width="800" height="auto"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; |
 |:---:|

-> *In the GIFs, you can see the frog grabbing an enemy and eating it.*
+> *In the GIF, you can see the player pouring condiments over a hotdog.*

 <details>
-  <summary>Frog!</summary>
+  <summary>Condiments</summary>

 #### The Idea
-The concept was to make an objective that assists you in combat.
+Making an easy to use ketchup + mustard bottle that recognizes when you have the bottle upside down.

 #### The Logic
 To have the frog assist you in combat you have to water it which is a core mechanic in Sun Seed.
 After you have watered it to the required number it starts shooting out its tounge at the nearest "Enemy" tagged object.
 The frog launches its toungue as a linerenderer, grabs enemy, eats it (destroys enemy) and it resets the timer.